U.S. flag

 When the phenotypic and laboratory findings suggest the diagnosis of hereditary dRTA, molecular genetic testing approaches can include use of a multigene panel.

-A multigene panel that includes the genes listed in Table 1 and other genes of interest (see Differential Diagnosis) may identify the genetic cause of the condition while limiting identification of variants of uncertain significance and pathogenic variants in genes that do not explain the underlying phenotype.
+A multigene panel that includes the genes listed in Table 1 and other genes of interest (see Differential Diagnosis) is most likely to identify the genetic cause of the condition while limiting identification of pathogenic variants and variants of uncertain significance in genes that do not explain the underlying phenotype.
 Note: (1) The genes included in the panel and the diagnostic sensitivity of the testing used for each gene vary by laboratory and are likely to change over time.
 (2) Some multigene panels may include genes not associated with the condition discussed in this GeneReview.
 (3) In some laboratories, panel options may include a custom laboratory-designed panel and/or custom phenotype-focused exome analysis that includes genes specified by the clinician.
 (4) Methods used in a panel may include sequence analysis, deletion/duplication analysis, and/or other non-sequencing-based tests.
-For this disorder a multigene panel that also includes deletion/duplication analysis is recommended (see Table 1).

 For an introduction to multigene panels click here.
 More detailed information for clinicians ordering genetic tests can be found here.